ssakhavi/pragmatic-mentor/content/post/information-proc-org-rec.md

 ---
-title: "Information Proc Org Rec"
+title: "Information- Processing, Organization and Retrieval"
 date: 2022-11-17T17:11:30+08:00
 draft: false
 tags: ["Knowledge Management","PKM"]
 ---

-# Information-Processing, Organization & Retrieval

 *What do you store and how do you store it so later you can retrieve it ?*